 EMDR is Proven to Help with Trauma

 EMDR is a great treatment option because it allows you to heal and process your emotions in your own brain versus talk therapy.
 Talk therapy can be great but it consists of a lot of input from a therapist.
-There are less side effects than typical psychiatric medication but you may experience light-headedness, vivid dreams, or heightened awareness.
+There are fewer side effects than typical psychiatric medication but you may experience light-headedness, vivid dreams, or heightened awareness.
 It may be uncomfortable at first considering you will process all the experiences that trigger you, but you have to trust the process.
 This treatment is highly researched, evidence-based, and a very successful therapeutic approach to help treat people suffering from the results of traumatic experiences.

 You do not have to experience life-long suffering due to the traumatic events that occurred in your life.
 The distress you have experienced due to events of the past can heal like any other wound in your body.
 People forget that your brain can get sick just like a kidney or a heart.
 You are not broken just because you experience life differently after a traumatic moment or moments in your life.
 EMDR therapy can help you process those incidents and come to peace with what happened.
 A shift in mindset can not only lead you to resolve your stress response symptoms, but it can help you have a happier life.

-This article has been updated and was originally posted on May 2, 2019.
+Editors Note: This article has been updated and was originally posted on May 2, 2019.

 Therapist & Behavioral Health Intensive Outpatient Program Facilitator